The Auditor Regulation Act 2011

-To apply for a licence you must complete the application form above and return the completed form with payment to the New Zealand office.
-You must also:
+To apply for a licence, you must complete the application form below and return it with payment to our New Zealand office.

 - be ordinarily a resident in New Zealand

 - hold a current CPA Australia Public Practice Certificate

 - meet the minimum standards for licensed auditors